/ tool-comparisons / Hetzner vs Cloudflare Pages for Solo Developers

 For full-stack applications that need databases, background processing, or non-JavaScript backends, Hetzner is the better foundation.
 You can run your entire stack on one server at a predictable low cost.

 The smart move for many solo developers is to use both.
 Put your frontend on Cloudflare Pages for free global distribution, and run your API and database on a Hetzner VPS.
-Your frontend loads instantly from the nearest edge location, your API runs on affordable infrastructure, and your total monthly cost stays under EUR 4.
+Your frontend loads instantly from the nearest edge location, your API runs on affordable infrastructure, and your total monthly cost stays around EUR 4.
 That combination is hard to argue against.